VideoGPU/FMC_MIPI/README.md

 # FMC_MIPI
-FMC card to allow interfacing Xilinx FPGA boards with Jetson TX2 or TX1 via CSI-2 camera interface.
-Made with KiCad

-Copyright: free for non-commercial use.
-Please contact michael@videogpu.com for commercial licence.
+Work in progress.
+The goal is to interface the Jetson TX2 board from Xililnx FPGA via the camera CSI interface